-GWDI has partnered with ASTI and other stakeholders to provide the following certificate and diploma programs
+GWDI has partnered with ETA and other stakeholders to provide the following certificate and professional diploma programs

 The Associate Certified Electronics Technician (CETa) is designed for encompassing the basic electronics theory and applications used in all electronics disciplines including electrical theory, test equipment, circuits, telecommunications basics, and work procedures.
 By doing so, the Associate is the foundation for ETA’s journeyman, senior, and master specialty, and master certification programs.
 The CETa is designed for technicians having less than two years’ experience or training in electronics.
 The CETa also has an optional hands-on component that can be used as a part of the training process and will be noted upon completion and passing of the CETa examination.
 Once a technician has completed the four year term, they should specialize and take a Journeyman option.